 When my British husband became a professor of Japanese Politics at Bowdoin College, we moved to Maine.
 It was quite a shock for a city girl to live in a small town where the trees outnumbered the people and winters were long.
-Locals look at my curly black hair and olive skin and ask, “No, where are you really from?”
-I may fit in better in New York, but I adapted to love skiing, swimming, and hiking.
-Our kids attended Hebrew School and we’ve lived abroad so they would understand their mixed cultural heritage.
+I taught myself to cross-country ski so now I look forward to snow.
+In a wetsuit, I became an enthusiastic ocean swimmer, and I love to hike in the woods.

 The beautiful coastal landscape led me to a career in the arts.
 I paint watercolors during the summer in Maine and on Nantucket Island.
 This website is a virtual gallery for my paintings and photos.
 My clients include Senator Angus King and author Jane Green.

-During the long winters, I read by the fire and write young adult fiction.
+During the long winters, I read by the fire and write poetry and fiction.
 My life in Maine inspired a story about a harbor town girl, who craves the big city, and a lobster fisherman, who loves his remote island.
 This young adult novel is a modern-day retelling of a classic tale with a feminist twist.

 Sarah Laurence with former refugee Joe Benjamin at the Synagogue of Sosúa